PassbirdCo/MetaKeepCodeSamples/lambda/voting/README.md

 npx hardhat compile
 ```

-Once the contract has been deployed, go to the repository's `lambda/voting/scripts` folder and run the following commands
+Once the contract has been compiled, go to the repository's `lambda/voting/scripts` folder and run the following commands
 to create Lambda and call the voting method directly as developer.

 ```sh